Genivia/ugrep/README.md

                   (faint), `h' (highlight), `i' (invert), `u' (underline).
 Selec- tively overrides GREP_COLORS.

-           --[no-]confirm
+           --no-confirm
-                  Do (not) confirm actions in -Q query mode.
+                  Do not confirm actions in -Q query mode.
 The  default  is  con- firm.

            --cpp  Output file matches in C++.
 See also options --format and -u.